cwcloudtech/cwc/README.md

     <img src="./img/command-line.png"/> <br/>
 </p>

-This is a CLI written in go that will help you work with [comwork cloud API](./README.md).
+This is a CLI written in go that will help you work with [CWCloud API](./README.md).
 It's pretty easy to ship into your IaC pipelines.
 You'll find everything you need in [our documentation](https://doc.cloud.comwork.io/docs/tutorials/api/cli).